New Undergraduate Students► Resources and FAQ

 June is available by email to assist students with general registration issues for GEOG courses.
 She also works closely with the Program Advisor to answer student registration, program and gradations questions, and provides administrative support to Geography Faculty.

-Course or University Withdrawal with NO REFUND deadline: Tuesday, October 27
+- Course or University Withdrawal WITHOUT REFUND deadline: Tuesday, October 26

 Q: What courses should I register for in my first year at McGill?